SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Ansible/02-Veriables/guide.md

 A network interface enables an Azure Virtual Machine to communicate with internet, Azure, and on-premises resources.

-1. Add to your existing playbook a variable call `myNIC`.
+1. Add to your existing playbook a variable call ` `.
 2. Use the [azure_rm_networkinterface](https://docs.ansible.com/ansible/latest/modules/azure_rm_networkinterface_module.html) to complete this step.
 3. Run your playbook.